SEMICeu/breg-dcat-harvester/README.md

 ## Introduction

-Harvester for RDF datasets based on the [BRegDCAT](https://joinup.ec.europa.eu/collection/access-base-registries/solution/abr-specification-registry-registries) specification.
+Harvester for RDF documents based on the [BRegDCAT](https://joinup.ec.europa.eu/collection/access-base-registries/solution/abr-specification-registry-registries) specification.

 This project is divided in two distinct modules: